5 Reasons Your Students Need Daily Word Study

 Word study is the teaching activity that can make or break reluctant readers and struggling learners.
 Have you ever used a dyslexia curriculum?
 Have you worked modules in a high-quality computer program?

 Great reading curricula integrate word study into the lessons daily.
+(Read more on Research-based Word Study)

 In this post, you will discover: